151st Infantry Regiment (United States): 151st Infantry Regiment Post-Vietnam War

 In 1977, the regiment was organized into two battalions, elements of the 38th Infantry Division.
 Both the 1st Battalion (1-151 IN) and 2nd Battalion (2-151 IN) are elements of the 76th Infantry Brigade Combat Team (Separate), Elements of the 151st have deployed to Bosnia (NATO SFOR), Iraq Operation Iraqi Freedom and Afghanistan Operation Enduring Freedom.
-During deployment to Afghanistan in 2009-2010, soldiers from Bravo company of 2nd Bn, 151st Inf received the Meritorious Unit Citation while augmenting Task Force Yukon (4th IBCT (Airborne)) from 2009 to early 2010 and Bravo Company was awarded the Valorous Unit Award while attached to Task Force Rakkasan (3d Bde, 101st Airborne Division), as part of Regional Command East, International Security Assistance Force (ISAF) conducting counterinsurgency operations in Khost province until June 2010.
+During deployment to Afghanistan in 2009-2010, personnel from Bravo company of 2nd Bn, 151st Inf received the Meritorious Unit Citation due to augmenting Task Force Yukon (4th IBCT (Airborne)) from 2009 to early 2010.
+All personnel returned to Bravo Company and the unit was awarded the Valorous Unit Award while attached to Task Force Rakkasan (3d Bde, 101st Airborne Division), as part of Regional Command East, International Security Assistance Force (ISAF) conducting counterinsurgency operations in Khost province until June 2010.
 The two battalions reunited in 2011 to commemorate the 200th anniversary of the Battle of Tippecanoe.